boxyhq/website/docs/retraced/apis/graphql.md

 ## Search

-This query is used for the graphql API with cursor pagination.
+This query is used for the GraphQL API with cursor pagination.
 The query root provides a search method.
 A fully-formed query for a subset of event fields would look like this:

 ```js